 A VRU law may increase access to justice.
 Vulnerable road users, unlike automobile users, may lack the evidence and expensive property damage that is created in a car crash.
-Statutory civil penalties may provide an incentive for lawyers to work with vulnerable road users to recover damages and recognize the serious of vulnerable road user crashes.
+Statutory civil penalties may provide an incentive for lawyers to work with vulnerable road users to recover damages and recognize the seriousness of vulnerable road user crashes.
 Criminal penalties provide an additional enforcement tool for police and a framework for better traffic enforcement.

 Who has them?

-Seven states – Connecticut, Delaware, Hawaii, Oregon, Utah, Vermont, and Washington – have VRU laws that define a set of road users as vulnerable and provide specific processes and penalties for actions directed at those users.
-17 states and the District of Columbia in some way address vulnerable road users by prohibiting certain actions — such as harassment or the throwing of objects — or by providing the ability for persons to be charged with greater penalties when their actions result in the injury or death of a vulnerable road user.
+9 states – Connecticut, Delaware, Florida, Hawaii, Maine, Oregon, Utah, Vermont, and Washington – have VRU laws that define a set of road users as vulnerable and provide specific processes and penalties for actions directed at those users.
+Additionally, 17 states and the District of Columbia in some way address vulnerable road users by prohibiting certain actions — such as harassment or the throwing of objects — or by providing the ability for persons to be charged with greater penalties when their actions result in the injury or death of a vulnerable road user.